sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 This describes the data to extract:

-- The anchor (`"policy period"`) is text that is pretty close to the text to extract, so it can serve as a "label" for that text  (`"id": "label"`).
+- The anchor (`"policy period"`) is text that's pretty close to the text to extract, so it can serve as a "label" for that text  (`"id": "label"`).
 - The text to extract is to the right of the label (`"position": "right"`).

 This config returns: